What Is Implied Volatility?

 Cons:

-• Limited Scope: IV only focuses on the price movements of a specific financial instrument, ignoring important fundamentals like the P/E ratio, PEG ratio, and Earnings Per Share (EPS).
+• Limited Scope: IV focuses solely on price movements of a specific financial instrument, ignoring key fundamentals such as the P/E ratio, PEG ratio, and Earnings Per Share (EPS).

 • Need for Complementary Analysis: Due to its limitations, IV is best used alongside other technical and fundamental analysis tools to make well-rounded trading decisions.